niktheblak/teleport/README.md

 # teleport

-Directory navigation tool for Fish shell.
+Directory navigation tool for *nix shells.
+Contributions for integrations to different shells welcome!

 ## Usage